Everything Experts Want You To Know About Mineral Oil In Lip Balms

 For example, mbg's lip balm calls on moringa seed oil to deliver fatty acids and antioxidants, as well as sunflower seed wax to form a protective barrier over the skin.
 Not only are these ingredients sustainably sourced, but they are also completely vegan (as opposed to balms with a beeswax base, which comes from bees).

 Another one of our standout ingredients is cocoa seed butter, which has a long history of use in a variety of cultures.
 This butter is top-notch for easing dry patches, as it deeply moisturizes—it's also what gives the balm its comfortable, plush texture.

-Another research-backed addition for thirsty lips is sodium hyaluronate, which is the sodium salt of the cult favorite skin care hydrator hyaluronic acid.
+Another research-backed2 addition for thirsty lips is sodium hyaluronate, which is the sodium salt of the cult favorite skin care hydrator hyaluronic acid.
 However, this form of HA has a lower molecular weight than its counterpart, meaning it penetrates the skin even deeper.
 The result?
 Immediate hydration that lasts (thanks to the occlusives mentioned above), with a subtle plumping effect.

 This combination of humectants, emollients, and occlusives creates a formula that truly hydrates your lips, softens flaky areas, and keeps them happily moisturized.
 That's what makes our formula a true lip moisturizer instead of a goopy, occlusive-only salve—it's actually going to benefit your skin in the long run rather than resting on top of the parched skin.

 If you pay attention to lip balm ingredients, you'll want to keep mineral oil on your radar.
 It's a popular ingredient housed in thousands of lip products, but it doesn't need to be—plenty of plant-based alternatives are better for the skin and the environment.